argumentcomputer/zk-light-clients/aptos/docs/src/run/setup_aptos_pfn.md

 > **Note**
 >
->The synchronisation mode that we use as an example should reach the latest produced block in around 1 hour.
+>The synchronisation mode that we use as an example above should reach the latest produced block in around 1 hour.